 Repayment of qualified reservist distributions.
-Report any repayment of a qualified reservist distribution as described in section 72(t)(2)(G) in boxes14a (amount) and 14b (with indicator code "QR")
+Report any repayment of a qualified reservist distribution as described in section 72(t)(2)(G) in boxes14a (amount) and 14b (with indicator code "QR").

 Military death gratuities and servicemembers' group life insurance (SGLI) payments.
 Recipients of military death gratuities and SGLI payments may contribute amounts received to a Roth IRA, up to the amount of the gratuity or SGLI payment less any amounts contributed to Coverdell ESAs.
 Report the amount of the rollover contribution in box 2 only.
-See
+See section 408A(e)(2), and Notice 2010-15, available at www.irs.gov/irb/2010-06_IRB/ ar09.html, for more information on limitations.

-P. L. 110-245, sec.
-109, for more information on limitations.
 Electronic filers.
 You may request an automatic waiver from filing Forms 5498 for combat zone participants by submitting Form 8508, Request for Waiver From Filing Information Returns Electronically.
 Once you have received the waiver, you may report all Forms 5498 for combat zone participants on paper.
 Alternatively, you may report contributions made by the normal contribution due date electronically and report the contributions made after the normal contribution due date on paper.
 You may also report prior year contributions by combat zone participants on a corrected Form 5498 electronically or on paper.

-See part F in the 2009 General Instructions for Forms 1099.
-1098, 3921, 3922, 5498, and W-2G for information on how to request a waiver on Form 8508.
+See part F in the 2010 General Instructions for Certain Information Returns for information on how to request a waiver on Form 8508.

 Corrected Form 5498.
 If you file a Form 5498 with the IRS and later discover that there is an error on it, you must correct it as soon as possible.
-See part H in the 2009 General Instructions for Forms 1099, 1098, 3921, 3922, 5498, and W-2G or Pub.
+See part H in the 2010 General Instructions for Certain Information Returns or Pub.
 1220, if filing electronically.
-For example, if you reported contributions as rollover contributions in box 2, and you later discover that part of the contribution was not eligible to be rolled over and was, therefore, a regular contribution that should have been reported in box 1, you must file a corrected Form 5498.
+For example, if you reported contributions as rollover contributions in box 2, and you later discover that part of the contribution was not eligible to be rolled over and was, therefore, a regular contribution that should have been reported in box 1 (even if the amount exceeds the regular contribution limit), you must file a corrected Form 5498.

 Statements to participants.
 If you are required to file Form 5498, you must provide a statement to the participant.
-By February 1, 2010, you must provide participants with a statement of the December 31, 2009, value of the participant's account and RMD, if applicable.
+By January 31, 2011, you must provide participants with a statement of the December 31, 2010, value of the participant's account and RMD, if applicable.
 Trustees of SIMPLE IRAs also must provide a statement of the account activity by January 31.
-Contribution information for all other types of IRAs must be provided by June 1, 2010.
+Contribution information for all other types of IRAs must be provided by May 31, 2011.
 You are not required to provide information to the IRS or to participants as to whether a contribution is deductible or nondeductible.
 In addition, the participant is not required to tell you whether a contribution is deductible or nondeductible.

-If you furnished a statement of the FMV of the account, and RMD if applicable, to the participant by February 1, 2010, and no reportable contributions, including rollovers, recharacterizations, or Roth IRA conversions, were made for 2009, you need not furnish another statement (or Form 5498) to the participant to report zero contributions.
-However, you must file Form 5498 with the IRS by June 1, 2010, to report the December 31, 2009, FMV of the account.
-This rule also applies to beneficiary accounts under the inherited IRA rules on page 14.
+If you furnished a statement of the FMV of the account, and RMD if applicable, to the participant by January 31, 2011, and no reportable contributions, including rollovers, recharacterizations, or Roth IRA conversions, were made for 2010, you need not furnish another statement (or Form 5498) to the participant to report zero contributions.
+However, you must file Form 5498 with the IRS by May 31, 2011, to report the December 31, 2010, FMV of the account.
+This rule also applies to beneficiary accounts under the inherited IRA rules on page 15.

-For more information about the requirement to furnish statements to participants, see part M in the 2009 General Instructions for Forms 1099, 1098, 3921, 3922, 5498, and W-2G
+For more information about the requirement to furnish statements to participants, see part M in the 2010 General Instructions for Certain Information Returns.

-If you do not furnish another statement to the participant because no reportable contributions were made for the year, the statement of the FMV of the account must contain a legend designating which information is being furnished to the Internal Revenue Service.
+If you do not furnish another statement to the participant because no reportable contributions were made for the year, the statement of the FMV of the account must contain a legend designating which information is being filed with the Internal Revenue Service.